Exculpatory Clause - Definition

-An exculpatory clause is an agreement or a provision in a contract that allows a party to be relieved of liability resulting from the execution of a contract.
-The clause also protects one party to be blamed for damage caused by other parties (his workers or subcontractors), during the execution of a project.
+An exculpatory clause is a provision in a contract relieves a party from liability resulting from the execution of a contract.
+That is, it is used to relieve a party to a contract from liability for errors that occur during a project draw.
+It is commonly used to protect one party from blamed for damage caused by that party's workers or subcontractors during the execution of a project.